npscience/Learning-Dat-and-Beaker/README.md

 ## My goals

 **Dat**
-- [ ] **WIP** To understand how Dat works and the benefit it brings over sharing research data via online repositories on the web (with DOIs pointing to landing pages via HTTP)
+- [ ] **WIP** To understand how Dat works and the benefit it brings over sharing research data via online repositories on the web (with DOIs pointing to landing pages via HTTP).
+See the [Dat whitepaper](https://github.com/datproject/docs/blob/master/papers/dat-paper.md)
 - [x] Learn how to use Dat ![Try-dat:success badge](https://img.shields.io/badge/Try--dat-success-green.svg) [Notes](/Try-dat.md)

 **Beaker**